ryanfeathers/CryoEM_Scripts/README.md

 `star_editor.py` Can remove UID's,search and replace in text file, or change all values for a rlnName column in a GUI with a live display of the open file.
 Requires python3 with tkinter.
 <pre>python star_editor.py</pre>

-`star_editor_experimental.py` has added functionality for manually editing, modifying column values, and selectin subsets.
+`star_editor_experimental.py` has added functionality for manually editing, modifying column values, and selecting subsets.
 Please report any bugs or unexpected results.
 When the function box is checked, provide a function as the new column value where the current column value is represented by x.
 For example (x+1)/2